 Bitcoin currently holds a "first-to-market" advantage over other digital assets and is currently the market leader, in terms of value and recognition, in the digital assets market.
 This first-to-market advantage is driven in large part by having the largest user base and, more importantly, the largest combined mining power in use to secure the Bitcoin network.
 It is generally understood that having more users and miners makes a digital asset more useful and secure, which makes it more attractive and valuable to new users and miners, resulting in a network effect that strengthens this first-to-market advantage.
 Despite the current first-to-market advantage of the Bitcoin network over other digital asset networks, the digital asset market continues to grow rapidly as the value of existing digital assets rises, new digital assets enter the market and demand for digital assets increases.
 Therefore, it is possible that another digital asset could become comparatively more popular than Bitcoin in the future.
-If an alternative digital asset obtains significant market share-either in market capitalization, mining power, use as a payment technology or use as a store of value-this could reduce Bitcoin's market share and value.
-All of our mining revenue is derived from mining Bitcoin and, while we could potentially consider mining other digital assets in the future, doing so may result in significant costs.
-For example, our ASICs are principally utilized for mining Bitcoin and cannot mine other digital assets that are not based on the SHA-256 algorithm.
+If an alternative digital asset obtains significant market share-either in market capitalization, while we could potentially consider mining of our use as a store of value-this could reduce Bitcoin's market share and value.
+All of our mining revenue is derived from mining Bitcoin and cannot mine other digital assets that are not based on SHA-256.
 As a result, the emergence of a digital asset that erodes Bitcoin's market share and value could have a material adverse effect on our business.

-The utilization of digital assets technologies is influenced by public acceptance and confidence in its integrity and potential application, and if public acceptance or confidence is lost for any reason (e.g. as a result of hacking), the use of that technology may become less attractive, with users instead utilizing alternative digital assets.
+The utilization of a digital asset technology is influenced by public acceptance and confidence in its integrity and potential application, and if public acceptance or confidence is lost for any reason (e.g. as a result of hacking), the use of that technology may become less attractive, with users instead utilizing alternative digital assets.
 If preferences in the digital assets markets shift away from proof-of work networks such as Bitcoin, or the market otherwise adopts new digital assets, this could result in a significant reduction in the value of Bitcoin, which could have a material adverse effect on our business, its prospects or operations, including the value of the Bitcoin that it mines or otherwise acquires or holds for its own account.